yhu4592/ITM-444-Cloud-Computing-Technologies/itmo-444/week-07/questions.md

 Message bus architecture is a many-to-many communication mechanism where servers can communicate and access information with other servers.
 Servers, called publishers, share information with a channel where other servers, subscribers, receive information from.

 10. Who was Christopher Alexander and what was his contribution to architecture?

+Christopher Alexander was an architecture who influenced the idea of patterns as a solution of recurring problems in a context.